sglbl/sg_project_template/README.md

 ### Setting Up the Project Environment

-Once `uv` is installed, use this to set up the project dependencies and environment:
+Once `uv` is installed and environment is activated, use this to set up the project dependencies:

 ```bash
 uv sync